ACV Washington Job Postings Settlement (Closed)

 • Payments: approximately 60 days after final approval, if granted

-Payments are not issued until after the court grants final approval and the settlement becomes effective, so approved claimants should not expect a check immediately after filing.
+Payments are not issued until after the court grants final approval and the settlement becomes effective, so approved claimants should not expect a check immediately after final approval.

 Who qualifies for the ACV Auctions Washington job postings settlement?